 Polar Bear underwater at the San Diego Zoo

-LIVE POLAR BEAR WEBCAM AT SAN DIEGO ZOO
+POLAR BEARS, LIVE WEBCAM, SAN DIEGO ZOO

 More info: San Diego Zoo received its first polar bear in the summer of 1917 and typical of all zoos of that time, the bear was displayed in a cage.
 Following a gift from Ellen Browning Scripps, construction commenced of some of the world’s first zoo habitats without bars.
 By 1926, a new polar bear grotto was complete and the revolutionary design offered amazed visitors close and unobstructed views of three polar bears.